Dustin Corea: Club career

 Corea was invited to trial with several teams in 2010: Juventus, Fiorentina, Palermo, Club Brugge.
-Nothing came of these trials and he decided to try his luck in his fathers native country of El Salvador.
+Nothing came of these trials and he decided to try his luck in his father's native country of El Salvador.

 On July 13, 2011, Corea signed with Atlético Marte of El Salvador for six months.

 Corea played 25 minutes in a friendly game with Atlético Marte.
 A few days later it was announced that he would incorporate into Blokhus FC from Denmark.
 Corea was granted permission to leave Marte as a clause in his contract stated that if a European club were to become interested in Corea, he would be allowed to leave if desired.

 On January 29, 2013, Corea signed a six-month loan deal with Danish team Skive IK.
 On March 13 he signed a 2 1/2-year contract with Skive IK, beginning at the end of the loan deal binding him to Skive IK til the end of 2015.
 On September 2, 2014 Corea's contract with Skive IK was cancelled by mutual consent.

 On January 4, 2015 Corea signed a one-year contract with Salvadoran Champions CD FAS.

 On July 30, 2015, Corea signed with NASL club FC Edmonton.
 Corea would spend three seasons in Edmonton.
 After the 2017 season, with the future of FC Edmonton and the NASL in doubt, Corea was released from FC Edmonton.